 - More convenient; you don’t need to run up and down stairs to cook, clean, keep an eye on your children, do the laundry, or get a snack.

-- Stairs can be dangerous, cumbersome, or inconvenient; Safer for families with young children and better for older, mobility-challenged people and/or pets.
+- Stairs can be dangerous, cumbersome, or inconvenient making bungalows safer for families with young children and better for the elderly, mobility-challenged people and/or pets.

 - Less noise and more privacy; Less noise transmission, since sound does not travel through the walls of multiple rooms on the same floor as well as it travels between floors.
 This noise is from the TV or radio and foot traffic from the upper floor and stairs.